 5.2.1.1 General codec requirements

 MTSI clients in terminals offering speech communication shall support narrowband, wideband and super-wideband communication.
+The only exception to this requirement is when the terminal is an IoT terminal offering speech communication, in which case the MTSI Client in terminal shall support narrowband and wideband, and should support super-wideband, and fullband communication.

 In addition, MTSI clients in terminals offering speech communication shall support:

-- .AMR speech codec (3GPP TS 26.071 [11], 3GPP TS 26.090 [12], 3GPP TS 26.073 [13] and 3GPP TS 26.104 [14]) including all 8 modes and source controlled rate operation 3GPP TS 26.093 [15].
+- AMR speech codec (3GPP TS 26.071 [11], 3GPP TS 26.090 [12], 3GPP TS 26.073 [13] and 3GPP TS 26.104 [14]) including all 8 modes and source controlled rate operation 3GPP TS 26.093 [15].
 The MTSI client in terminal shall be capable of operating with any subset of these 8 codec modes.
 More detailed codec requirements for the AMR codec are defined in clause 5.2.1.2.

 MTSI clients in terminals offering wideband speech communication at 16 kHz sampling frequency shall support: